antoloanto/appliedDScap/week5.markdown

 The right audience for this work is the *"That's Food"* management .
 The aim of the project is understand what is the best city and his neighbourhood to be considered for opening a new restaurant.

+###### - Installing and importing
+First of all it is necessary to install the geopy and folium libraries in order to carry out the project.

+- Geopy : Find the coordinates of addresses, cities, countries and landmarks around the world using third-party geocoders and other data sources.
+- Folium : display spatial data (all data types that contain geographic data types such as latitude and longitude) and generate insights

+Other Libraries :
+    - Numpy         : handle data in a vectorized manner
+    - Pandas        : high-performance, easy-to-use data structures and data analysis tools
+    - Matplotlib    : 2D plotting library which produces publication quality figures in a variety of hardcopy formats
+    - k-means       : from clustering stage
+    - Beautifulsoup : # to scrape the data from the web
+    - json          : to handle JSON files

 ### 2 Data Gathering and Organization
 Datasets :